ReiSikk/ReiSikk/README.md

 - 👋 Hi, I’m @ReiSikk
 - 👀 I’m interested in Web Design
-- 🌱 I’m currently learning Javascript and soon React
+- 🌱 I’m currently learning React.js

 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me sikkrei@gmail.com